groverkaran/django-comments-tree/docs/tutorial.rst

        comments/blog/list.html
        comments/list.html

-Both, django-contrib-comments and django-comments-xtd, provide the last template of the list, ``comments/list.html``.
-The one provided within django-comments-xtd comes with styling based on twitter-bootstrap_.
+Both, django-contrib-comments and django-comments-tree, provide the last template of the list, ``comments/list.html``.
+The one provided within django-comments-tree comes with styling based on twitter-bootstrap_.

 Django will use the first template found depending on the order in which applications are listed in :setting:`INSTALLED_APPS`.
-In this tutorial django-comments-xtd is listed first and therefore its ``comment/list.html`` template will be found first.
+In this tutorial django-comments-tree is listed first and therefore its ``comment/list.html`` template will be found first.

 Let's modify the ``blog/post_detail.html`` template to make use of the :ttag:`render_comment_list`.
 Add the following code at the end of the page, before the ``endblock`` tag: